tomaarsen/TwitchMMLevelPickerGUI/README.md

 <b>!clearlevel</b>
 </pre>
 - Clears the list of levels
 - Anyone with the allowed rank can use this.
-(See [Settings](https://github.com/CubieDev/TwitchMMLevelPicker/blob/master/README.md#Settings) for more information)
+(See [Settings](https://github.com/CubieDev/TwitchMMLevelPickerGUI/blob/master/README.md#Settings) for more information)
 ---
 <pre>
 <b>!levelhelp/!helplevel</b>
 </pre>
 - Shows information about the commands everyone can use.
 - Anyone can use this.

+---

+# Odds

+The odds each person has by default is `1`.
+We will call this the weight of their entry.

+The weight is incremented by a bonus weight, based on how many months they have been subscribed to the streamer.
+The parameter MonthsPerChance in the Settings file determines how many months of subscriptions counts for 1 extra weight.

+If this MonthsPerChance value is set to 6, someone with 11 months of subscriptions will have `11 / 6 = 1.8333...` additional weight per roll.
+This would mean they have `1 + 1.8333... = 2.8333...` weight, while someone who is not subscribed has the standard `1`.
+This means that the person with 11 months of subscriptions is `2.8333... / 1 = 2.8333...` times as likely to win the roll.

 ---